-In opera, Ellen joined the National Gilbert & Sullivan Opera Company in 2018 for performances at the International Gilbert &Sullivan Festival in The Harrogate Royal Hall, in Buxton Opera House and theatres across the country on their UK tour cast as Aline in The Sorcerer, Plaintiff in Trial by Jury and Mabel in The Pirates of Penzance, where her waltz aria was “superbly sung with soaring top notes” (Seen and Heard International).
-Ellen returned to the company this summer to sing the roles of Yum-Yum in The Mikado and Mabel in The Pirates of Penzance.
+In opera, Ellen was contracted by the National Gilbert & Sullivan Opera Company in 2018 for performances in the International Gilbert &Sullivan Festival in The Harrogate Royal Hall, in Buxton Opera House and theatres across the country on their UK tour cast as Aline in The Sorcerer, Plaintiff in Trial by Jury and Mabel in The Pirates of Penzance, where her waltz aria was “superbly sung with soaring top notes” (Seen and Heard International).
+Ellen returned to the company in 2019 to sing the roles of Yum-Yum in The Mikado and to reprise Mabel in The Pirates of Penzance.
 Further operatic roles have included the title role in Handel's Semele with Mid Wales Opera “sang with both grace and agility” (Seen and Heard International), Zerlina (Don Giovanni) at the COSI Opera Festival in Italy conducted by Leslie Dala, First Niece (Peter Grimes) in the Dartington International Summer Festival conducted by Sian Edwards, Lady Harriet (Martha) for Burry Port Opera, Valletto/Fortuna (L’incoronazione di Poppea) for Ensemble OrQuesta, and chorus engagements have included Oliver Mears’ Eugene Onegin with Scottish Opera.
 During her studies Ellen was awarded the Aneurin Davies Memorial Prize and the Elias Soprano Prize and was fortunate to sing the role of Nannetta (Falstaff) conducted by Carlo Rizzi, Barbarina and cover Susanna (Le Nozze di Figaro), Emmie (Albert Herring), Cinderella in Massenet’s Cendrillon, and scenes as Sophie (Der Rosenkavalier) and Lakmé in gala concert with the Orchestra of Welsh National Opera.